kashifjaved1/Bulk-Image-Downloader/README.md

 # Bulk Image Downloader
- Its a chrome extension, developed using pure-js.
-It allows user to download images from webpage in bulk quantity, with some selection filters.
+Bulk Image Download is a Chrome Extension, developed using Javascript and Chrome APIs.
+It allows user to extract / download all images from a webpage.
+It also have selecction filter to proceed with desired selection.